Eden12345/github-users/README.md

 The list API call is made from the top-level `App.js` component, and the individual user data calls are made from `UserCard.js`; see "Potential Improvements" below

+Added an infinitely scrolling paginator as alternative to the manual one; scrolling pagination was not requested, but it separates out confusing state management and has a potentially smoother UX

 Refactored GitHub user data display into `UserCard.js` for reusability across the different paginator components

 # Potential Improvements